Summit: syd19

 This talk is presented by

-Michael Rodrigues - NSW inaugural 24 Hour economy Commissioner
+Michael Rodrigues - 24 Hour Economy Commissioner, New South Wales, Australia

 Mike believes in the inspirational power of cities and spends a good amount of time encouraging anyone in his orbit to get out of the house, to know their city and to have more fun.